TruewindIT/mcpclient-odc-external-code/memory-bank/progress.md

 **Decisions Log:**
 *   Switched from initial README-based documentation to embedding documentation in C# attributes for better OutSystems integration.
 *   Added explicit `Type` field to `ToolArgument` to handle runtime type conversion, rather than relying solely on string values.
-*   Confirmed SSE as the target communication protocol.
+*   Confirmed communication with remote MCP servers as the target interaction method.
 *   Used standard embedded resource mechanism for the library icon.